RedChainLab/Reliability-Is-Blind-Collective-Incentives/README.md

 ### 5. **2024-07-01_Game-Theoretic-Model-of-the-System**
    - First iteration of the game-theoretic model describing interactions between marketplace participants.
-   - Analysis of how slashing and incentives influence participant behavior under different conditions.

 ### 6. **2024-07-15_Game-Theoretic-Model-of-Slashing**
    - Extension of the game-theoretic model, focusing on slashing mechanisms and their strategic implications.